 Based upon those assessments, a forecast is developed using the average cost of risk.
 These forecasts can increase or decrease as risks are identified, resolved or retired.
-The program contingency is currently \$135.2 million in accordance with the TBPOC-approved budget.
-As of the end of the third quarter of 2014, the 50 percent probable draw on program contingency is \$170.9 million.
-The potential draw ranges from about \$100 million to \$250 million (refer to Figure 1 on page 27).
+The program contingency is currently \$135 million in accordance with the TBPOC approved budget.
+As of the end of the fourth quarter of 2014, the 50 percent probable draw on program contingency is \$156 million.
+The potential draw ranges from about \$75 million to \$225 million (See Figure 1 on page 27).

-The current program contingency balance may not be sufficient to cover the cost of currently identified risks.
-It is important to understand that the risks identified in each of the contracts are as yet unmitigated.
-Various teams are working to mitigate these risks by working diligently to reduce the probability of these risks occurring and preparing responses to minimize their impact should they occur.
-In accordance with the approved Toll Bridge Seismic Retrofit Program's (TBSRP) Risk Management Plan, risk mitigation actions are continuously developed and implemented to reduce the potential draw on the program contingency.
+The current program contingency forecast balance may not exceed the cost of currently identified forecast risks.
+It is important to understand that the risks identified in each of the contracts are not yet mitigated.
+Various teams are working to mitigate these risks, working diligently to reduce the probability of these risks occurring and preparing responses to minimize their impact should they occur.
+In accordance with the approved TBSRP Risk Management Plan, risk mitigation actions are continuously developed and implemented to reduce the potential draw on the program contingency.